kahinimehta/GRMPYGithub/Data_Narrative_Template.md

    * Where it was performed (CUBIC, PMACS, somewhere else)?
    CUBIC
    * GitHub Link(s) to result(s)
    * Did you use pennlinckit?
+Not yet.
       * https://github.com/ennLINC/PennLINC-Kit/tree/main/pennlinckit